-Personal data provided by users through access and interaction with the project will undergo the following actions, as reported in the ELG Privacy Policy:
+Personal data provided by users through access and interaction with the project undergo the following actions, as reported in the ELG Privacy Policy:

-- Email addresses and other information processed through the contact forms: they are saved only for the purpose of responding to the message. - Email addresses and other information collected through correspondence via email: the user's e-mail address and other personal contact data are used for the correspondence with the user.
-Due to legal obligation every e-mail correspondence is archived.
+- Email addresses and other information processed through the contact forms: they are saved only for the purpose of responding to the message. - Email addresses and other information collected through correspondence via email: the user's email address and other personal contact data are used for the correspondence with the user.
+Due to legal obligation every email correspondence is archived.
 Users have the right to access and modify their personal data (see further down). - Email addresses processed through subscription forms (e.g., Newsletter): they are used for the purpose of receiving the subscribed service.
-These and other associated personal contact data are stored in our contact database, as for the previous point, but not shared with anyone outside the ELG Consortium.
+These and other associated personal contact data are stored in our contact database, for as long as the recipient is registered to receive the Newsletter, as for the previous point, but not shared with anyone outside the ELG Consortium.
 Only Consortium members and the ELG boards have access to such information for reasons of project running. - Registration information for attendance to community events: they are used for the purpose they were collected (e.g., registering to attend an event) and are not shared with people outside the ELG Consortium.
-Only Consortium members and the ELG boards have access to such information for reasons of project running. - Survey data and feedback data: they are not anonymous as the ELG needs to have people's names to know who wishes to contribute to or has questions regarding ELG.
+Only Consortium members and the ELG boards have access to such information for reasons of project running.
+Registration information shall be retained only for a period of 6 months starting from the end of the event. - Survey data and feedback data: they are not anonymous as the ELG needs to have people's names to know who wishes to contribute to or has questions regarding ELG.
 They are not shared with people outside the ELG Consortium.
-Only Consortium members and the ELG boards have access to such information for reasons of project running. - Information on organisations and projects provided by the NCCs for the country profile: this is public information that can be published through the ELG Catalogue without any specific restriction. - Email addresses for contact people provided by the NCCs: this is restricted information that is used by ELG to inform contact people about the metadata for the organisations (existence and request for enrichment).
-These email addresses are not made public. - User/Stakeholder account information stored in the platform (e.g., logging information): this information is used for: - the purpose of using the platform (acquiring or providing some functional or non-functional services) and is stored in our contact database, as for the points above, and also - for the purpose of statistics and sending out notification messages whenever required (e.g., to inform providers about the publication of the items they have submitted). - Billing information: - Special certification will be allowed to handle payment data.
-Using the services of a certified external provider to handle such critical data will be considered. - \circ $\;$ This information should be saved only during the duration of the financial transaction.
+Only Consortium members and the ELG boards have access to such information for reasons of project running.
+Such data shall be retained for the duration of the project. - Information on organisations and projects provided by the NCCs for the country profile: this is public information that can be published through the ELG Catalogue without any specific restriction. - Email addresses for contact people provided by the NCCs: this is restricted information that is used by ELG to inform contact people about the metadata for the organisations (existence and request for enrichment).
+These email addresses are not made public. - User/Stakeholder account information stored in the platform (e.g., logging information): this information is used for: - the purpose of using the platform (acquiring or providing some functional or non-functional services) and is stored in our contact database, as for the points above, and also - o for the purpose of statistics and sending out notification messages whenever required (e.g., to inform providers about the publication of the items they have submitted). - User/Stakeholder information stored in the platform (e.g. logging information) providing access to a different platform: